Dipylidium caninum

 Diagnosis

-• However, because proglottids are not uniformly distributed in the fecal material and eggs do not consistently float, fecal flotation alone is insensitive for diagnosing tapeworm infection in dogs and cats.
+- Because proglottids need to open to release egg packets, and are not uniformly distributed in the fecal material, fecal flotation alone is insensitive for diagnosing tapeworm infection in dogs and cats.

 Treatment

-• Dipylidium caninum infections that are apparently refractory to praziquantel or epsiprantel treatment have been occasionally observed; in these patients, off-label use of nitazoxanide (100 mg/kg) may prove helpful.
+Dipylidium caninum infections that are apparently refractory to praziquantel or epsiprantel treatment have been occasionally observed; in these patients, off-label use of nitazoxanide (100 mg/kg) or nitrosconate (50 mg/kg) may prove helpful.

 Control and Prevention